rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Set clock

-Can be used to manually set the clock of the traffic light controller if automatic time synchronization (NTP or watchdog sync) is not available.
-For instance, during maintenance work.
+Can be used to manually set the clock of the traffic light controller if automatic time synchronization (e.g NTP GPS) is not available, e.g., during maintenance work.
 Note: UTC is used.

-Requires security code 1
+Requiressecurity code 1

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.44999999999999996}|